Lunarmagpie/aporia/README.md

 To have ascii art you must put a file in `/etc/aporia/NAME.ascii`.
 Name can be whatever you want.
 It doesn't matter.
 The file must follow the format of the example file `examples/luna.ascii`.
 Be careful not to make an error!

+Aporia will detect desktop environments automatically.

-### Adding Desktop Environments
+### Adding Custom Desktop Environments
-Sessions are added as scripts.
+Custom desktop environments are added as scripts.

 #### Adding a bspwm environment (X11)
 Create a file called `bspwm.x11` and put it in the `/etc/aporia` directory.